dome272/Diffusion-Models-pytorch/README.md

 3. ```python ddpm_conditional.py```

 ## Sampling
-The following examples show how to sample images using the models trained in the video.
+The following examples show how to sample images using the models trained in the video on the [Landscape Dataset](https://www.kaggle.com/datasets/arnaud58/landscape-pictures).
 You can download the checkpoints for the models [here](https://drive.google.com/drive/folders/1beUSI-edO98i6J9pDR67BKGCfkzUL5DX?usp=sharing).
 ### Unconditional Model
 ```python
     device = "cuda"